-- All Support Advisors complete the Privacy 101 online learning module at https://elearning.privacy.org.nz/ and send the certificate of completion to the DSM. - Be aware that permission must be obtain from an individual to talk about their situation or issue to any third person or party (use the Permission to Act document on basecamp) - On having permission to disclose information about a client's issue only involve people or agencies on a need to know basis. - Secure any hard copy documentation of an individual's private information in a locked cabinet when they are not in use. - Always double-check before leaving a site (eg. a place where you have met a client) that you have all your records with you.
+- All Support Advisors complete the 'Privacy ABC' online learning module at https://elearning.privacy.org.nz/ and send the certificate of completion to the DSM. - Be aware that permission must be obtain from an individual to talk about their situation or issue to any third person or party (use the Permission to Act form - see appendices page 39) - On having permission to disclose information about a client's issue only involve people or agencies on a need to know basis. - Secure any hard copy documentation of an individual's private information in a locked cabinet when they are not in use. - Always double-check before leaving a site (eg. a place where you have met a client) that you have all your records with you. - Any breaches can be reported to the RSA Privacy Officer via email to privacyofficer@rsa.org.nz.